 He admitted that after his sports career ended, he developed an alcohol use disorder which caused him to abuse alcohol.
 This also gave him that sense of embarrassment and separation from his family and friends, and this was when he decided to turn his life around.

-Taylor Recovery is an alcohol and drug rehabilitation facility based in Houston, Texas.
+Taylor Recovery is an alcohol and drug rehab facility based in Houston, Texas.
 We have a team of doctors and certified medical professionals ready to help you in any way we can – you’ll know that you’re in good hands.

 Give us a call today at Taylor Recovery to know more about our treatments and therapies.